 These three individuals are former Westover Honors students.

 More than half of the senior class participated in the NSSE survey.
-The chart below shows how seniors at Lynchburg College ranked LC compared to the total NSSE respondents.
+The chart below shows how seniors at University of Lynchburg ranked LC compared to the total NSSE respondents.

 Supportive campus environment: 71.6 vs. 59.6